-Before coming to Stanford, I received my BA in Medical Anthropology and Political Philosophy from Hampshire College in Amherst, Massachusetts.
+Before coming to Stanford, I received my BA in the Anthropology of Science and Medicine from Hampshire College in Amherst, Massachusetts.